torvalds/linux/Documentation/arch/x86/resctrl.rst

 Resource monitoring rules
 -------------------------
-1) If a task is a member of a MON group, or non-default CTRL_MON group then RDT events for the task will be reported in that group.
+1) If a task is a member of a MON group, or analn-default CTRL_MON group then RDT events for the task will be reported in that group.

 2) If a task is a member of the default CTRL_MON group, but is running